Critical Illness Cover (CIC) or Income Protection (IP)?

 Having a condition that is classed as a CI in the family may sway the vote for you toward CIC.
 However, the popularity of people taking out IP is on the rise.
 People have adopted IP as their furlough cushion or safety net if you like

 Our best advice.
 Pick up the phone or drop us a line.
-We are fee-free brokers, we will not charge you for our advice, and we will make sure you understand exactly what you are covered for.
+We are experts in our field and we will make sure you understand exactly what you are covered for.

 Article wrote: April 12th, 2022